-The final result will ignore all decimal places (e.g. for IPSC purposes, a result of 149.9999 is not 150).
+The final result will ignore all decimal places (e.g. for IPSC purposes, a result of 519.9999 is not 520).

-- 5.6.3.5 If the resultant power factor fails to meet the declared power factor floor, another 3 rounds will be fired over the chronograph.
-The power factor will be recalculated using the bullet weight and the average velocity of the 3 highest velocity rounds from the 6 rounds fired. - 5.6.3.6 If the power factor is still insufficient, the competitor may elect to have his final bullet: - (a) Weighed and, if heavier than the first bullet, the power factor calculation in Rule 5.6.3.5 will be recalculated using the heavier bullet weight, or - (b) Fired over the chronograph and the power factor recalculated using the first bullet weight, and the average velocity of the 3 highest velocity rounds from the 7 rounds fired. - 5.6.3.7 If the resultant power factor fails to meet the Major power factor floor of the relevant Division, the competitor's entire match scores will be recalculated as Minor, if achieved. - 5.6.3.8 If the resultant power factor fails to meet the minimum power factor floor for the relevant Division, the competitor may continue shooting the match, but not for score or match recognition. - 5.6.3.9 If a competitor's ammunition is retested, or if any authorized replacement ammunition is used, and different power factors are recorded when tested according to these rules, the lower power factor must be applied to score all courses of fire, including those already completed by the competitor. - 5.6.3.10 The scores of a competitor who, for any reason, fails to present his firearm for testing at the designated time and location and/or who fails to provide sample rounds for testing whenever requested by a Match Official, will be removed from the match results. - 5.6.3.11 If the Range Master deems that a match chronograph has become inoperative, and further testing of competitor's ammunition is not possible, the power factors of competitors which have been successfully tested will stand, and the "Major" or "Minor" power factors declared by all other competitors who have not been tested will be accepted without challenge, subject to any applicable Division requirements (see Appendices).
+- 5.6.3.5 If the resultant power factor fails to meet the minimum power factor floor, another 3 rounds will be fired over the chronograph.
+The power factor will be recalculated using the weight of the projectile(s) and the average velocity of the 3 highest velocity rounds from the 6 rounds fired. - 5.6.3.6 If the power factor is still insufficient, the competitor may elect to have his final round: - (a) Weighed and, if heavier than the weight of the projectiles of the first cartridge, the power factor calculation in Rule 5.6.3.5 will be recalculated using the heavier weight, or - (b) Fired over the chronograph and the power factor recalculated using the existing recorded weight of the projectile(s), and the average velocity of the 3 highest velocity rounds from the 7 rounds fired. - 5.6.3.7 Not Applicable. - 5.6.3.8 If the resultant power factor fails to meet the minimum power factor floor, the competitor may continue shooting the match, but not for score or match recognition. - 5.6.3.9 Not Applicable. - 5.6.3.10 The scores of a competitor who, for any reason, fails to present his firearm for testing at the designated time and location and/or who fails to provide sample rounds for testing whenever requested by a Match Official, will be removed from the match results. - 5.6.3.11 If the Range Master deems that a match chronograph has become inoperative, and further testing of competitor's ammunition is not possible, the power factors of competitors which have been successfully tested will stand, and for all other competitors it will be accepted that they have achieved the minimum power factor without challenge, subject to any applicable Division requirements (see Appendices).